tmobile/magentaA11y/_checklist-web/modal-dialog.md

 - Use `role="dialog"` so the screen reader can identify this as a dialog or modal

 ### Group
-- Upon closing, focus should return to the button that launched the dialog
+- Upon closing, focus must return to the button that launched the dialog

 ### State
-- Use `aria-modal="true"` to indicate content beneath the modal is inert and that the screen reader should not browse outside the dialog.
+- Use `aria-modal="true"` to indicate content beneath the modal is inert and that the screen reader must not browse outside the dialog.

 ### Focus
 - Use `tabindex="-1"` to make the modal itself targetable for focus
-- Upon closing, focus should return to the button that launched the dialog
+- Upon closing, focus must return to the button that launched the dialog

 ### Documentation
 - [Browser Support](https://caniuse.com/?search=dialog)